hrutikchaudhari05/hrutikchaudhari05/README.md

 👨‍💻 This is Hrutik Chaudhari — AI Engineer, Full Stack Developer, and part-time debugger of both code and reality.

 💻 Fueled by Java (both the language and the coffee) — and occasionally JavaScript shots — I build intelligent systems that turn CSVs into predictions, job descriptions into resumes, and sleepless nights into software breakthroughs.
-When I’m not training models or deploying APIs, I’m probably sorting out data structures in Java or convincing my Docker containers to get along 🐳..
+Playing with data is like When I’m not training models or deploying APIs, I’m probably sorting out data structures in Java or convincing my Docker containers to get along 🐳.

 😴 Debugging before my first cup of coffee?
 Risky.
 But once the ☕ kicks in, even runtime errors start apologizing.